andrew almeter | Senior production coordinator for events

 217.333.4864 | vburgett [at] illinois.edu

 Since June 2004, Vanessa has worked for the U of I, becoming part of the Krannert Center marketing team in April 2007.
-She is currently the Creative Director for the Center’s Creative Services Studio, overseeing the creation of print, web, and video deliverables.
+She is currently the communications director, overseeing the Center's Communication's office to foster strategic and creative ideation along with efficient production of all print, web, and video deliverables.
 She has also worked on campus as a graphic designer for University Housing and as a staff technology training instructor for CITES.
 Originally from the Chicago suburbs, she met her husband in a U of I drawing class, and has since made Champaign-Urbana her family's home.

 Joe Butsch | building Electrician